 Who likes paying extra for anything?
-Have you heard of the UK split ticket or split ticketing method?
+Have you heard of the UK split tickets or split ticketing method?

 When I am on the transport portion of the trip planning process, I use websites like Rome2rio to give me an inkling of the different ways one can get to a particular destination.
 After doing a generalise search on cost per transport method, I would then do a bit more detailed research.